NIEM/NIEM.github.io/model/concepts/local-term/xml.md

 </xs:schema>
 ```

-This example also includes the namespace definition in the same `xs:annotation` block via `xs:documentation`.
+This example also includes the namespace definition.
+Both are defined in the same schema-level `xs:annotation` block.

 ## Templates